 Rafi providing the following explanation for the May 14 incident with the school group (I've edited his full response for brevity).

+1. The group boarded at Perryville, whose switch track only allows boarding at the southern end of the train.
 2. MTA had attempted to get the train crew to instruct the school supervisors to keep their charges on the train until everyone else disembarked.
 Alas the ball was dropped somewhere along the way on that one.
 (I'm sure any teachers/parents in audience are sympathetic here).
+3. MTA conceded that they'd overbooked school groups, promising to split groups over multiple trains in the future.

 Also, Rafi noted his genuine concerns about reports that both teachers and students were yelled at and cursed at by commuters.
 "We take trains instead of driving to relax, presumably, and there's no call for vulgarity amongst each other-- adults, most of us-- God forbid children," Rafi wrote.